Can we Trust Unreliable Voxels? Exploring 3D Semantic Occupancy Prediction under Label Noise: Conclusion

 \subsection{Noisy Label Learning}

-Research on Learning with Noisy Labels has flourished in the 2D image domain~\cite{zhou2023asymmetric,ye2024active,wang2025joint,wang2025variation,lan2025continuous}.
+Research on learning with noisy labels has flourished in the 2D image domain~\cite{zhou2023asymmetric,ye2024active,wang2025joint,wang2025variation,lan2025continuous}.
 Within this landscape, knowledge distillation has emerged as a powerful paradigm for noise robustness.
 Various strategies have been proposed, including two-stream knowledge distillation that refines labels through mutual agreement or sample sieving~\cite{jiang2023knowledge_distillation,bai2025robust_noisy_label_learning}, self-distillation mechanisms~\cite{das2023understanding_self_distillation}, and negative distillation strategies~\cite{lu2024federated}.
-Additionally, teacher-student architectures~\cite{tarvainen2017mean,lan2025continuous} are widely adopted to provide stable supervision targets.
+Additionally, teacher-student architectures~\cite{tarvainen2017mean,gao2023semi,lan2025continuous} are widely adopted to provide stable supervision targets.
 Unlike label noise in 2D images, 3D semantic occupancy prediction remains challenging due to severe sparsity and complex geometric artifacts~\cite{tang2024sparseocc}.
 This fundamental domain gap renders directly transferred 2D robust strategies prone to representation collapse.
 Within sparse 3D spaces, statistical methods struggle to delineate boundaries amidst voxel-level noise, frequently misidentifying minority semantic signals as outliers and hindering the learning of robust features.
-To the best of our knowledge, a systematic study of voxel-level label noise for 3D semantic occupancy prediction remains limited.
-To this end, we introduce \textit{OccNL}, the first controllable noise benchmark in this field, and systematically analyze the impacts of category flipping and dynamic object trailing.
+Since systematic studies on voxel-level label noise remain scarce, we introduce \textit{OccNL}, the first controllable noise benchmark analyzing the impacts of category flipping and dynamic object trailing in this field.